Supercollider

 In the classic failure mode of academic publishing, the de facto manual for SC was released as a closed-source, heavily-delayed, pre-obsoleted, expensive book.
 There is an effort underway to translate Valle’s alternative manual to English.

-OTOH, why does there exist yet another poorly-maintained programming language, when we have many, many other such? hy not choose your battles by adapting a mainstream language with a maintenance budget to be better at programming audio?
-If that sounds too tedious (and it is somewhat tedious) here are some things that you be aware of when using supercollider.
+OTOH, why does there exist yet another poorly-maintained programming language, when we have many, many others?
+Why not choose your battles by adapting a mainstream language with a maintenance budget to be better at programming audio?
+If that sounds too tedious (and it is somewhat tedious) here are some things that you should be aware of when using Supercollider.

 2.1 Debugging

-Get ready for hours reverse engineering your code to work out what this time cause the Omni Error:
+Get ready for hours reverse engineering your code to work out what this time caused the Omni Error:

 2.2 Not-really-interactive scope